swiss-seismological-service/scrtdd/README.md

 ## 3. A continuously updated multi-event relocated catalog

-Thanks to the integration in SeisComP it is quite easy to use `scrtdd` to periodically generate a double-difference catalog of a region, so that recent events are continuously included in the double-difference inversion.
+Thanks to the integration in SeisComP it is quite easy to use rtDD to periodically generate a double-difference catalog of a region, so that recent events are continuously included in the double-difference inversion.
 This is not only useful for having up-to-date snapshots of high quality earthquakes locations for a region (multi-event), but it is crucial for real-time double-difference inversion, where new origins are relocated against a reference (background) catalog.
 This is especially important when monitoring regions where the historical seismicity is not known.
 For this purpose it might come in handy the `generate-background-catalog.sh` script in [this folder](/data/scripts/), that can be easily adapted to the specific use case and it is useful to periodically generate a multi-event relocated catalog, which can be also displayed in an interactive map, given a web server is available.

 ![Relocation example picture](/data/img/multiEventRelocationContinuousExample.png?raw=true "Continuously updated relocation example")

 ## 4. Cross-correlation

 Good cross-correlation results are needed to achieve high quality double-difference observations, which in turn results in high resolution relocations.
 The purpose of the cross-correlation is to find the exact time difference between two picks of an event pair at a common station.
-The cross-correlation is automatically performed by `scrtdd` before the double-difference inversion.
+The cross-correlation is automatically performed by rtDD before the double-difference inversion.

 ### 4.1 Eval-xcorr command

 The `--eval-xcorr` command can be used to evaluate the cross-correlation parameter.

-It is especially interesting to compare the results before/after the catalog has been relocated.
-The new statistics should show better performance for events close to each other and gradually worsen with increasing inter-event distance.
-That is an indirect measure of the quality of the relocation.
+It is especially interesting to compare the results before/after a relocation since the statistics on cross-correlation are an indirect measure of the proximity of events: we should see higher coeffient values for events close to each other and gradually worsen with increasing inter-event distance.
+That can be used as a verification of the quality of the relocation.

 ```
 scrtdd --eval-xcorr station.csv,event.csv,phase.csv --profile myProfile --verbosity=3 --console=1
 ```

- `--eval-xcorr` allows to see:
-* `#pha`: how many phases have been cross-correlated
-* `pha good CC`: how many of those were successful (correlation coefficient above the configured threshold)
-* `coeff`: the average correlation coefficient
-* `goodCC/ph`: the average number of good matches per phase (each event phase appears in multiple double-difference observations, so multiple event pais, hence multiple cross-correlations)
-* `time-diff`: the average pick time difference detected by the cross-correlation
-* `+/-`: whenever sensible, it is also indicated the Mean Absolute Deviation of the value

 Example output: